javascript-tutorial/en.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 Arguments:

 `data`
 : The data to send.
 Can be any object, the data is cloned using the "structured serialization algorithm".
-IE supports only strings, so we should `JSON.stringify` complex objects to support that browser.

 `targetOrigin`
 : Specifies the origin for the target window, so that only a window from the given origin will get the message.